rapid7/docker-logentries/README.md

 published to logentries every second.
 You __need this flag for Docker version < 1.5__.

+You can also pass the `--no-logs` flag if you do not want logs to be published to logentries.

+You can also filter filter the containers for whitch the logs/stats are forwarded with:

+* `--matchByName REGEXP`: forward logs/stats only for the containers whose name matches the given REGEXP.
+* `--matchByImage REGEXP`: forward logs/stats only for the containers whose image matches the given REGEXP.
+* `--skipByName REGEXP`: do not forward logs/stats for the containers whose name matches the given REGEXP.
+* `--skipByImage REGEXP`: do not forward logs/stats for the containers whose image matches the given REGEXP.

 ## Usage as a CLI

 1. `npm install docker-logentries -g`